MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 - XGBoost
 - LSTM

-Classical seasonal models performed strongly but were less adaptive to irregular spikes.
-Deep sequence modelling did not outperform tree-based boosting under recursive multi-step evaluation and moderate data volume.
+Classical seasonal models performed strongly but were less adaptive to irregular spikes, while deep sequence modelling did not outperform tree-based boosting under recursive multi-step evaluation and moderate data volume.
+A comparative analysis was conducted to justify model selection, examine the interpretability–accuracy trade-off, and highlight the limitations of each modelling approach.

 ---